What is IFT Physiotherapy? Uses, Benefits & How It Works for Pain Relief

-Last updated on February 15th, 2024 at 04:04 pm
+Last updated on July 3rd, 2025 at 05:57 pm

-IFT physiotherapy simply means physiotherapy treatment given through an IFT machine. the IFT stands for Interferential Therapy which uses electrical stimulation to cure musculoskeletal pain such as cervical spondylosis, low back pain, knee pain, tennis elbow pain.
-IFT uses two medium frequency current that interferes to produce a beat frequency.
+IFT physiotherapy simply means physiotherapy treatment given through an IFT machine.
+The IFT stands for Interferential Therapy, which uses electrical stimulation to cure musculoskeletal pain such as cervical spondylosis, low back pain, knee pain, tennis elbow pain.

 Interferential therapy is a very integral part treatment process in physiotherapy.
-It is one of the several electrotherapy modes of treatment where electric current is used for getting the desired result.
-The other electrotherapy modes include ultrasonic therapy, shortwave diathermy, infrared lamp therapy etc.
+It is one of the several electrotherapy modes of treatment where an electric current is used to get the desired result.

-The therapist often uses TENS therapy to help their patients.
-This therapy uses low-frequency alternating or direct current that is applied continuously.
 However, it is important to note that TENS therapy is most effective when it stimulates the nerves near the surface of the skin and does not penetrate deeper tissues.

 This is because direct current and low-frequency alternating current above 1kHz face high resistance in the outer layer of the skin.
 As a result, treating deeper structures can be quite painful because a large cutaneous current is required for adequate current to flow deeply.

 On the other hand, an alternating current of medium to high frequency (ranging from 1kHz to 10kHz) meets little resistance and can easily penetrate the tissue1.
-However, there was one problem with direct use of medium and high-frequency alternating currents.
-It oscillate too rapidly to directly stimulate the tissue which causes discomfort1.

-During the 1950s, a solution was discovered for the issue with medium frequency alternating current.
-This solution involved utilizing crossing two medium frequency current to produce Interferential current.
 Which reduced sensory stimulus while still stimulating motor nerves for muscle contraction and offered deeper penetration in targeted areas.
 Additionally, it was found to be effective for pain treatment2.

 As the name implies, Interferential Therapy (IFT) requires two currents that interfere with each other, producing a beat frequency.
 Specifically, two medium-frequency currents intersect to create IFT.

 When two alternating currents with the exact same frequency and rising and falling at the exact same time, they are said to be in phase.
-But, when the frequency differs slightly they become out of phase as a falling segment of one wave coincides with a rising segment.
+But, when the frequency differs slightly, they become out of phase as a falling segment of one wave coincides with a rising segment.

-So, the waves in phase interfere constructively to produce resultant waves with amplitude greater than either of the original.
+So, the waves in phase interfere constructively to produce resultant waves with an amplitude greater than either of the original.
 And, waves out of phase interfere destructively to cancel each other out.

 Let me further simplify it so that anyone can understand it and explain it with diagrams.
 Observe the diagram below, two medium frequency currents with slightly different frequencies interfere to produce a resulting beat frequency current.
-These two medium frequency current is of slightly different frequency so that when they interfere they form a constructive phase and destructive phase.

-This beat frequency is termed as Interferential current and the treatment process through this current is called Interferential Therapy.
+This beat frequency is termed as Interferential current, and the treatment process through this current is called Interferential Therapy.

 Also read: Difference between faradic and galvanic current

-IFT machine comes in two forms, one is for professional use and another is a portable one which can be used by any layperson with little training.
+IFT machine comes in two forms, one for professional use and another is a portable one which can be used by any layperson with little training.
 Both have a similar design but vary in features.
-Professional IFT consists of a machine with a control button and a display panel from where the intensity controls the supply of current.
-It comes with four external wires with a colour code.

 To apply electrodes over the body, the electrodes are covered with a wet lint pad (a special piece of cotton cloth made for this use).
 Many prefer gel rather than lint pads for placing the electrodes (note: the gel is used only for rubber electrodes).

-The placement of the two channels (as described above) should be such that it crosses each other.
-The intersecting area should be targeting the pain spot.
+The placement of the two channels (as described above) should be such that they cross each other.
+The intersecting area should target the pain spot.
 The following figure will describe it.
-This is where the term “Inter-ferential’ justifies itself.
-Note how two medium frequency current interferes with each other.

 Interferential therapy helps improve blood flow by stimulating the pumping action of the muscle.
 Improved blood circulation helps to heal the swelling and inflammation and thereby reducing the pain.
-Pain also reduces after the application of the IFT machine by a mechanism called pain gait theory.
-Here are the bullet points of its effects:

 1. Pain relief- It gives instantaneous pain relief and a soothing effect.